Graduate Students: Prospective Student Days

 - Diverse students can access resources and support through the Office of Student Diversity & Inclusion

-- Connect with Norah Fisher, our Student Services Specialist for Graduate Programs to schedule an appointment.
+- Connect with Brittany Ota-Malloy, our Assistant Director of Graduate Student Services to schedule an appointment.

 - Observe a class by visiting our Current Courses webpage and selecting from the courses in your area of interest.
 Please obtain instructor permission.